 While this sounds simple, it’s difficult for a human resources team to pin down as a single metric as people are motivated by different things.

-Intrinsic motivation: Employees are driven by their psychological desire to do meaningful work with their fellow humans, and do it well.
-Intrinsic rewards include helping their team perform the best, pleasing management, or making a difference in the community or the world.
+Intrinsic motivation: This is more often tied to engagement.
+Employees are driven by their psychological desire to do meaningful work with their fellow humans, and do it well.
+Intrinsic rewards include helping their team perform the best, contributing to business success, or making a difference in the community or the world.

-A motivated team will produce quality work, in a timely fashion, and, being satisfied employees, will want to remain with your organization doing a job they enjoy.
+A motivated team will produce quality work, in a timely fashion, and will want to remain with your organization doing a job they enjoy.

-An unmotivated team may produce substandard work, turn up late, and, as dissatisfied employees, are more likely to quit your organization for a more engaging work environment.
+An unmotivated team may produce substandard work, turn up late, and may be more likely to quit your organization for a more engaging work environment.

-What’s the return on investment (ROI) of employee motivation?
+What’s the return on investment (ROI) of motivated and engaged employees?

-When employees feel involved in a positive work environment, there are many benefits, financial and otherwise, that lead to a company’s success.
-For example, when employees are motivated, organizations experience:
+When employees work in a positive work environment, there are many benefits, financial and otherwise, that lead to a company’s success.
+For example, when employees are motivated and engaged, organizations experience:

-Motivated, happy employees work more productively and produce higher revenues.
-And when employees feel they are working productively, this improves employee engagement and job satisfaction.
+Motivated, engaged employees work more productively.
+And when employees feel they are working productively, this improves employee commitment and long term employee retention.

 Absenteeism costs a company money.
-Motivated employees who want to come to work each day are less inclined to ‘take a sickie’ unless they are truly unwell.
-Part of employee motivation is taking care of employees’ well-being and workloads so that they do not become overworked and unmotivated.
+Motivated and engaged employees who want to come to work each day are less inclined to ‘take a sickie’ unless they are truly unwell.
+A way to improve employee engagement and motivation is to take care of your people’s well-being and workloads so that they do not become overworked and unmotivated.
 When employees are engaged and motivated, absenteeism is reduced by 41%.

 Research from Gallup shows that highly engaged and motivated teams show 23% greater profitability than those that don’t.
 Engaged and motivated employees show up every day with passion, purpose, and energy.